androidthings/sample-nativepio/README.md

 Simple example of Android Things Native Peripheral I/O APIs
 ===========================================================

-This Android Things app runs basic code that exercises the Native PIO APIs from C++.
+This Android Things app runs basic code that exercises the [Native PIO APIs][native-pio] from C++.
 Each sample is an Android module that can be run independently.

 Pre-requisites
 --------------